vimlinuz/wallpaper-archive/README.md

 git clone https://github.com/santoshxshrestha/wallpaper-archive.git
 ```

-Set a wallpaper in Hyprland by adding to your configuration file (`~/.config/hypr/hyprland.conf`):
+Set a wallpaper in Hyprland by adding to your configuration file (`~/.config/hypr/hyprland.conf`).

+Here are some examples:

 For swaybg: